finnjames/fsj.xyz/src/routes/posts/2021-07-11-all-new-site.md

 to enable photos, code snippets, interactive elements, searching articles, etc.
 I also think it would be cool to have some sort of dashboard for editing my site.
 Right now the whole site is made by me, so I'd either have to find a dashboard/CMS to connect up or write my own.
-In the mean time, VSCode will be my CMS!
+In the mean time I suppose I'll be using just VSCode.